INSPIRE-MIF/helpdesk/code-of-conduct.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Explicit advertising of products or services or posting/endorsing/promoting for own personal gain
 * Posting your or other people's personal contact information (i.e. telephone numbers, addresses etc)
+* Non-compliance with the established governance processes for the INSPIRE artefacts, Good Practices, components and helpdesks.
 * Anything else deemed inappropriate by us.

 ## Responsibilities